-All the hydrological and climatic factors described above, as well as biotic characteristics (abundance of species) were included in the full model of canonical correspondent analysis as predictors.
-After the procedure of simplifying the full model, only three predictors that characterize the hydrological and climatic conditions were taken into the final model: the beginning of spring in a given year (SpSD), the date of the ice release in a given year (ICD), and the end of summer in the previous year (SuFDPY).
-Only two of biotic predictors where kept in the final model: the abundance of Acartia and Microsetella.
-No statistically significant differences between the full and simplified models were identified (F = 1.12, pperm = 0.221).
+Some of the hydrological and climatic factors described above (SpT, AOI) were not included in CCA since they displayed high varince inflation factor.
+Due to the same reason SuDurPY, NAOPY and SpTPY were not included into the model.
+All other environmenta variables combined with abundance of species were included in the model of CCA as predictors.

+Only three predictors were significant: the end of summer in the previous year (SuFDPY), the abundance of Acartia and Microsetella.

-The final model was statistically significant (Table 1a) and explained 23.5% of total inertia.
-At the same time, only the first and second axes were statistically significant out of the five possible canonical axes (Table 1b).
-They accounted for 12 and 5.4% of total inertia, respectively.
-The presence of all the predictors remaining in the model was statistically significant (Table 1c).
+The whole model was statistically significant (Table 1a) and explained 40.9% of total inertia taking into account all canonical axes.
+At the same time, only the first axis was statistically significant (Table 1b).
+It accounted for 14.6% of total inertia.

 Table 1.
 Estimation of the significance of the CCA model.